apostrophecms/apostrophe-documentation/tutorials/snippets/arrays-in-schemas.md

 Since the area is not a direct property of the page, we can't use the `(page, areaname)` syntax that is typically more convenient.

-Areas and thumbnails in arrays cannot be edited "in context" on a page, they must be updated through the schema editor.
+Areas and thumbnails in arrays that are part of an `apostrophe-fancy-page` schema cannot be edited "in context" on a page, they must be updated through page settings.
+However, be sure to check out [schema widgets](http://github.com/punkave/apostrophe-schema-widgets).